Timmtet/Machine-Learning-Portfolio/README.md

 ## Overview

 This repository is organized into folders, where each of the folders is dedicated to a specific supervised or unsupervised learning algorithm.
-These projects cover a wise range of machine learning techniques, with the aim of providing insights into different approaches and methodologies.
+These projects cover a wide range of machine learning techniques, with the aim of providing insights into different approaches and methodologies.

 ## Web Applications